 By: Paul Healy | Last Updated: | Jump to Comments

-We realised while putting this guide together just how much there is to do in London.
+While putting this guide together, we realised just how much there is to do in London.

 As long-time residents, we know the city well.
-We see many of the attractions we have included in this guide on a daily basis.
-Yet, even just writing this post created a tinge of excitement as if we were visiting the city for the first time.
+We see many of the attractions we’ve included in this guide on a daily basis.
+Yet, even writing this post created a tinge of excitement, as if we were visiting for the first time.

 This itinerary is about exactly that.